superonesfazai/shane/README.md

-# Sight
+# Shane

-Sight is a handy module for converting and demuxing video files.
+Shane is a handy module for converting and demuxing video files.

 - Change a container for MKV or MP4 without slow re-encoding.
 - Add new streams to the container (and delete other ones easily)